 After getting roasted widely since yesterday’s announcement that the platform would be removing verification from a lot of creators.
-YouTube announced one day later that it won’t be de-verifying currently verified creators.
+YouTube announced one day later that it will not be de-verifying currently verified creators.

 “We heard loud and clear how much the badge means to you […] Channels that already have the verification badge will now keep it and don’t have to appeal.
 We’ll continue reviewing those channels to ensure we’re protecting creators from impersonation.” wrote YouTube product manager Jonathan McPhie in a blog post explaining the (lack of) change.

 Susan Wojcicki YouTube’s CEO also apologized for the announcement.
 Tweeting, “To our creators & users–I’m sorry for the frustration & hurt that we caused with our new approach to verification.
 While trying to make improvements, we missed the mark.
 As I write this, we’re working to address your concerns & we’ll have more updates soon.”